 Then, a series of unimaginable events unfolded.

-It all began on November 27th, 2015 when Matthew found out that his childhood best friend, Samuel Swaney, had passed away unexpectedly from an undetected brain tumor.
+On November 27th, 2015, Matthew found out that his childhood best friend, Samuel Swaney, had passed away unexpectedly from an undetected brain tumor.
 He was only 15 years old.

 The following year, Matthew’s mother was admitted to a hospital.
 “Usually, she would stay for a few days and they’d get her breathing levels back up, and she would be released.
 But this time was different; things weren’t looking good.”
 On November 15, 2016, Julie Klug died due to complications from her breathing problems, which spanned 16 years.